Sarah Sugden: Development

 Howard played Sarah until 1994.
 She decided not to renew her contract, along with Frazer Hines (Joe Sugden) and Fionnuala Ellwood (Lynn Whiteley).
-Hines commented "We've all been there for a while and just decided it was time to move on."
-Instead of writing the character out, producers recast the role to actress Alyson Spiro.
+Hines commented: "We've all been there for a while and just decided it was time to move on."
+Howard's departure came as a surprise to producers, as her character had just married Jack three months prior.
+Howard refused to comment on her departure and Sarah was temporarily written out in August.
+Instead of writing the character out permanently, producers recast the role to actress Alyson Spiro.
 Spiro admitted that taking over another actor's role was "slightly odd", but she had also never watched Emmerdale before, so it felt like a clean slate to her and made the part easier to approach.
 Spiro said Hornby helped her out a lot, but the public did not take to her and she received several comments saying "you aren't like the other one, are you?"
 Viewers eventually warmed to Spiro's take on the character during a storyline in which her stepson Robert Sugden (Christopher Smith) goes missing.

 As Spiro took over the role, Sarah goes through a personality change partly triggered by the birth of her first child.
 The actress said that it was a strong storyline to come into and wanted to make sure it continued.
 Spiro explained that Sarah has had enough and realises that she is sick of Jack and farm life.
 She told Inside Soaps Victoria Ross: "I think that the scriptwriters have remembered the Sarah of old.
 As an older woman whose just had a baby, she's realised that life is slipping away from her and so her perspective has now completely changed."
 Sarah walks out on Jack, but Spiro said it is a move designed to trigger a response.
 She reckoned Jack actually needed "a good boot up the behind!"
 Spiro was not a fan of her character's style and thought she wore too many checked shirts, so she planned to change her wardrobe.
 Spiro also spoke about Sarah's friendship with Jan Glover (Roberta Kerr).
 She called Jan "a strong ally" for Sarah and thought their friendship would be very important.